radius-project/radius/docs/content/getting-started/create-environment.md

 This will prompt you for several inputs and then go create assets in your subscription (~5-10 mins).

-You can verify creation of your new environment
+You can verify creation of your new environment:

 ```sh
 rad env list